Skip to main content

 Strep Purification Beads

-Strep Purification Beads are provided in 2x 200 µL aliquots of 5% v/v suspension – To prepare the Strep Beads:
+Strep Purification Beads can be provided in 2x 200 or 1x 400 µL aliquots of 5% v/v suspension.
+Select the relvant tab below for appropriate protocol to follow.

 1. Take the 2x vials of Strep Beads from the fridge and give them a quick spin for 2 seconds in a microcentrifuge to ensure all material is collected at the bottom of the tubes.

-2. Resuspend the beads by gently pipetting up and down 10 times with a p200 pipette set on 90 µL.
+2. From each tube, resuspend the beads by gently pipetting up and down 10 times with a p200 pipette set on 150 µL and then immediately pipetting up an 11th time to collect 150µL.

-4. Place the three tubes with Strep Beads on a magnetic particle separator and capture for 1 min.
+1. Place the tube with Strep Beads on a magnetic particle separator and capture for 30 sec.

-6. Remove the three tubes with Strep Beads from the magnetic particle separator.
-Resuspend the beads in 100 µL Wash Buffer by slowly pipetting up and down 10 times.
+3. Remove the tube with Strep Beads from the magnetic particle separator.
+Resuspend the beads in 300 µL Wash Buffer by slowly pipetting up and down 10 times.

-8. After the third wash, spin down the three tubes and place it back on a magnetic particle separator and capture for 1 min.
+5. After the third wash, spin down the tube and place it back on a magnetic particle separator and capture for 30sec.

-10. Spin down the tube, place it back on a magnetic particle separator and remove the residual buffer with a p20 pipette.
+7. Spin down the tube, place it back on a magnetic particle separator and remove the residual buffer with a p20 pipette, being very careful to not take up any beads.

 note